bencam/nuevo-mexico/README.md

 # Nuevo M&eacute;xico

 Nuevo M&eacute;xico is a simple RESTful web application.
 Use it to learn more about New Mexico.
+View a live version of it [here](http://34.207.77.81/).

 ## Details